 Undergraduate Research

-Despite the disruptions brought on by the COVID-19 pandemic, 57% of the 2022 graduating class worked with faculty on research during their undergraduate career at Gettysburg, enhancing their level of deep learning and intellectual development.
+60% of the 2023 graduating class worked with faculty on research during their years at the College, enhancing their level of deep learning and intellectual development.

 Graduating Class | Undergraduate Research Participation Rate |